croquisai/MLCL/readme.md

 # MLCL

+⚠️ **Warning**: MLCL is currently in early development and is not recommended for production use.
+The API is highly unstable and may change significantly between versions.
+Use at your own risk!

 MLCL is a OpenCL-focused machine learning library with the following design goals:
 - Small install size
 - Easy to use